top of page

 B i o g r a p h y

-At the RCM, Magdalena performed Bach’s E major concerto, Brandenburg Concertos 4 and 5 and the Bach Double Violin Concerto.
-She led the RCM Baroque and Classical Orchestras, under Christopher Hogwood and Vittorio Ghielmi, and performed live on BBC Radio 3 In Tune.
-Magdalena has played the Mendelssohn and Bruch concertos with the City of Carlisle Orchestra, and has toured across Europe, and North and South America, including Bolivia, where her two solo recitals as ‘Artist of the Festival’ officially opened the 2016 Misiones de Chiquitos Festival.
+At the RCM, Magdalena performed as soloist in Bach’s E major concerto, Brandenburg Concertos 4 and 5 and the Bach Double Violin Concerto.
+She led the RCM Baroque and Classical Orchestras under Christopher Hogwood and Vittorio Ghielmi and played live on BBC Radio 3 “In Tune”.
+Magdalena has performed the Mendelssohn and Bruch violin concertos with the City of Carlisle Orchestra, and has toured across Europe, and in North and South America, including Bolivia, where her two solo recitals as ‘Artist of the Festival’ officially opened the 2016 Misiones de Chiquitos Festival.

 IMG_20190913_190312.jpg